The Long Discourses

 DĀ 3 Govinda (∥ DN 19) [T 1.30b11]

-A gandharva pays the Buddha a visit to relate to him some happenings in the Trāyastriṃśa Heaven, and he tells the legend of Govinda through Great Brahmā Kumāra, who told the story at a meeting of gods.
+A gandharva pays the Buddha a visit to relate to him some happenings in the Trāyastriṃśa Heaven.
+He tells the legend of Govinda through Great Brahmā Kumāra, who told the story at a meeting of gods.
 Great Govinda, who left home to live the religious life with a huge entourage, is revealed to have been a past life of the Buddha.

 DĀ 4 Janavṛṣabha (∥ DN 18) [T 1.34b5]

-An episode from the Parinirvāṇa Sūtra (DĀ 2) is taken up in this sutra, giving more background story. Ānanda wonders why the Buddha hasn’t described the rebirths of devotees from Magadha who’ve passed away, especially the late King Bimbisāra.
+The background story of an episode from the Parinirvāṇa Sūtra (DĀ 2) is taken up in this sūtra. Ānanda wonders why the Buddha hasn’t described the rebirths of devotees from Magadha who’ve passed away, especially the late King Bimbisāra.
 He urges the Buddha to do so.
-Afterward, the Buddha encounters a yakṣa spirit named Janavṛṣabha who claims to be have been a former disciple and a king.
+Afterward, the Buddha encounters a yakṣa spirit named Janavṛṣabha who claims to have been a former disciple and a king.
 He tells the Buddha a series of stories about the gods, which the Buddha recounts to Ānanda later.

 DĀ 5 Smaller Teaching on Origination (∥ DN 27) [T 1.36b29]